-Note: We are no longer taking reservations for facilitated/guided field trips through the end of the 2019 academic school year.
+Note: We are no longer taking reservations for facilitated/guided field trips through July 2019.
 You are welcome to come to the gardens and use our resources for self-guided exploration.

 Thank you for thinking of the Garden as an extension of your classroom.
 The following lessons can be taught at a variety of instructional levels.
 Please complete the field trip request form to schedule your field trip and let us know how we can best support your classroom instruction while on site at the Garden.